Amalkyria/exercise/docs.md

-This documentation describes how to use the Bionic Hair Dryer.
+This documentation describes how to use the Ionic Hair Dryer.

 Note that this product is suitable for curly, wavy, straight, and coily hair.